testground/testground/README.md

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md)

-We ❤️ all [our contributors](docs/AUTHORS); this project wouldn’t be what it is without you!
-If you want to help out, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 You can contact us on the freenode #ipfs-dev channel or attend one of our